Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Background

 \section{Background}

-Some collision avoidance strategies incorporate the estimation of the coefficient of friction in the decision making process \cite{sevil_development_2019}.
+Some maneuver selection strategies incorporate a minimal value or an estimation of the coefficient of friction in the decision making process \cite{fors_autonomous_2021, sevil_development_2019}.
 Several estimation techniques are proposed in the literature.
-Among them are the slip-slope method, which uses the relationship between the forces applied on the vehicle and the wheel slip \cite{rajamani_tire-road_2010}, various methods based on the longitudinal and lateral dynamics of the vehicle \cite{ahn_robust_2012} and some works even discuss the use of complementary information, such as image processing, acoustic sensors and ambient temperature measurement \cite{koskinen_sensor_nodate}.
+Among them are the slip-slope method, which uses the relationship between the forces applied on the vehicle and the wheel slip \cite{rajamani_tire-road_2010}, various methods based on the longitudinal and lateral dynamics of the vehicle \cite{ahn_robust_2012} and some works even discuss the use of complementary information, such as image processing, acoustic sensors and ambient temperature measurement \cite{koskinen_sensor_2010}.

 The more complex characterization of the interaction between a vehicle and a deformable terrain, for instance sand, gravel or snow, has been studied especially in the context of rover explorations \cite{iagnemma_online_2004}.
 A model-based estimation algorithm was proposed to optimize torque inputs\cite{iagnemma_online_2004}.
 Also, some work proposes classifying different types of terrain by retrieving terramechanics properties with data-driven approaches \cite{southwell_terramechanics_nodate}.
-However, state-of-the-art collision avoidance systems rarely leverage ground properties since they are not developed for deformable terrain conditions.
+However, state-of-the-art maneuver selection systems rarely leverage ground properties since they are not developed for deformable terrain conditions.

-Recently, several artificial intelligence algorithms have been proposed for collision avoidance strategies.
+Recently, several artificial intelligence algorithms have been proposed for maneuver selection strategies.
 Reinforcement learning was used to decide how a vehicle should brake or turn in order to minimize the risk of accidents with an obstacle \cite{fu_decision-making_2020, arvind_autonomous_2019}.
 Some algorithms merge camera vision with ultrasonic sensors to address the problems of perception that are generated by the presence of snow and fog related to winter conditions \cite{yadav_real-time_2021}.
-Many algorithms have been proposed to address perception issues in situations where the behavior is purely kinematic, but there has been much less investigation of collision avoidance in low adhesion conditions \cite{wang_development_2021}.
+Many algorithms have been proposed to address perception issues in situations where the behavior is purely kinematic, but there has been much less investigation of maneuver selection in low adhesion conditions \cite{wang_development_2021}.